 David Novak is Associate Professor of Music at the University of California, Santa Barbara (with affliiations in Anthropology, Film and Media Studies, and East Asian Langages and Cultural Studies) and Director of the Center for the Interdisciplinary Study of Music.
-His work explores the relationship between modern cultures and the circulation of musical media.
-His interests include globalization of popular music, remediation, protest culture, and social practices of listening.
-Prior to this, he taught at Sarah Lawrence College and at Columbia University, where he was appointed in the Society of Fellows in the Humanities.
-His research has been supported by Fulbright, the Social Science Research Council, the National Science Foundation, the Mellon Foundation, the Association for Asian Studies, and the Japan Foundation.
+His work explores the relationship between cultural politics and global circulations of musical media.
+His interests include materiality of popular music, sound technologies, protest culture, and social practices of listening.
+Prior to USCB, he taught at Sarah Lawrence College and at Columbia University, where he was appointed in the Society of Fellows in the Humanities.
+His research has been supported by Fulbright, Social Science Research Council, National Science Foundation, the National Endowment for the Humanities, Mellon Foundation, Association for Asian Studies, and the Japan Foundation.

-Novak has published research on the politics of sound in urban Japan, particularly in the impact of noise regulations on unhoused and transient labor communities in South Osaka, on the role of music, sound, and noise in the antinuclear movement in post-3.11 Japan, and the emergence of trans-Asian networks and cultural policies around experimental and improvised music.
-His current book project, Diggers: A Counterhistory of Global Popular Music, expands theories of musical globalization through contemporary histories of digital and analog sound media collection, particularly among networks of record and cassette collectors, informal sound archives, reissue labels and sound recording digitization projects in Southeast Asia.
+His current project, Diggers: A Global Counterhistory of Popular Music, expands theories of musical globalization through contemporary histories of digital and analog sound media collection, particularly among networks of record and cassette collectors, informal sound archives, reissue labels and sound recording digitization projects in Southeast Asia.

 Curriculum Vitae